Take the Prediabetes Quiz. 1 of 3 Americans Are Prediabetic. Are You?

 - Prediabetes is a problem, and there’s a one-in-three chance that this problem’s yours.

 - The prediabetes quiz can show if you should test your blood sugar.

 - Find out which tests to get to check your blood sugar levels.

-- Learn what lifestle changes can make a difference.
+- Learn what lifestyle changes can make a difference.
 Supplementing with Indian Gooseberry, for instance, can produce better outcomes than diabetes drugs, like Metformin.

 Let’s dig in…

 The Dangers of High Blood Sugar Explained

-In case you’re wondering what all the fuss is about, prediabetes is a serious health condition where blood sugar levels are higher than normal, but not high enough yet to be diagnosed as Type 2 diabetes.
+In case you’re wondering what all the fuss is about, prediabetes is a serious health condition whereby blood sugar levels are higher than normal and healthy, but not high enough yet to be diagnosed as Type 2 diabetes.